The Fall 2021 lottery for Module 1 and Full-term Option Studios will be run on on Monday, August 30 (EST).

 If you have questions about the lottery procedure or your eligibility, please contact your departmental Program Coordinator immediately.
 Urban Planners should consult the email sent by their Program Coordinator.

-Note that you will be allowed to adjust your ballot between the time that the lottery opens at 10:00am on Monday, March 8 and closes on Thursday, March 11 at 9:00 am (EST).
-Please make sure your submitted choices are correct before the 9:00am (EST) deadline on March 11 for Module 2.
+Note that you will be allowed to adjust your ballot between the time that the lottery opens and closes.
+Please make sure your submitted choices are correct before the deadline.
 As with any on-line transaction, please do not hit the ‘SUBMIT’ button more than once.
-For technical issues with the lottery process, contact the Help Desk (email@example.com).
+For technical issues with the lottery process, contact the Help Desk (firstname.lastname@example.org).

 Notes: The GSD lottery procedure is designed to assign as many students as possible to their highest-ranked studio.
 Assignment to the options studios is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
 No priority is given on the basis of department, degree program, or semester.
 Failure to submit a lottery form on-line will result in a random assignment to a studio.
 The lottery will be supervised by the Program Directors and witnessed by a Student Forum representative.
 The submitted on-line lottery form and lottery results are binding.
 Any exceptions to this rule will be made by shortly after the lottery has concluded.
 Petitions will be reviewed by a committee consisting of the Program Directors, the Executive Dean, and the Director of Administration for Academic Affairs.
-Students should submit a written appeal to their Program Coordinators (Sarah Hutchinson for LA/UPD and Nicole Lasko for Arch) by a deadline of Friday, March 12 at 10:00am (EST).
+Students should submit a written appeal to their Program Coordinators (Sarah Hutchinson for LA/UPD and Nicole Lasko for Arch) – by a deadline to be determined that will occur shortly after the lottery is run.
 Exceptions are seldom granted.

 How It Works